azavea/raster-vision/docs/plugins.rst

                                  .with_message("Great job!") \
                                  .build()

-You could then set this evaluator on an experiment just as you would an internal validator.
+You could then set this evaluator on an experiment just as you would an internal evaluator.